Matercan/Matercan/README.md

 ## Meow

 - Local trans linux user with weird pronouns (it/they)
-- I use hyprland for nix *and* arch btw
+- I use mangowc for nix
 - Rust is the best lang ever written, tho C is good too
 - vim is the best text editor ever written